MuddacchirIT/my-assignment-06/README.md

 3. Answer:  Arrow function is a shorter syntax for writing functions in ES6.

-4. Answer:  Destructuring assignment is a kind of featuring which are collected values from array or object and stored a varible, As a result shorter code and to read easier.
+4. Answer:  Destructuring assignment is a kind of featuring which are collected values from array or object and stored variables.
+As a result, created shorter code and to read easier.

 5. Answer:  Template literals work writing for newly string.
 It is used for backticks sign.
 String is easier, clean and strong by template literals.